London Philharmonic Choir: Creed era (1994–present)

 With the success of the 2008 Doctor Who Prom, the choir was invited to perform in the "Evolution!"
 Prom in August 2009, performing Jón Leifs Hekla, Op.
 52 and also the première of Goldie's composition Sine Tempore (Without Time) commissioned by the BBC.
 The creation of this work was featured in the two-part series Classic Goldie on BBC 2.

 In September 2009, the choir, augmented by the London Chorus, recorded 50 greatest pieces of classical music with the LPO under David Parry at Henry Wood Hall.
 This "download only" recording released in December 2009, was the first for the LPC.
 This recording was ranked 4th on the Gramophone Magazine classical charts as of 30 October 2010.

 The choir's first engagement under the LPO's Principal Guest Conductor Yannick Nézet-Séguin occurred in April 2009 with the performance of Brahms' Requiem with the LPO at the Royal Festival Hall.
 This performance was recorded for the LPO label and released 29 March 2010.

 As part of the 115th BBC Prom season, the choir again participated in a Doctor Who Prom on 24 July which was reprised the following day.
 The prom also featured the BBC National Orchestra of Wales with conductors Ben Foster and Grant Llewellyn with music by Murray Gold.

 In June 2014, Sir Mark Elder became the third President of the choir.
+In February 2024, the choir announced that Creed is to retire as its artistic director at the close of the 2024–2025 season, and subsequently to take the title of chorus director emeritus.
+In May 2024, The choir announced the appointment of Victoria Longdon as Associate Chorus Director starting 1st June 2024.